akotulu/nikon900arduino-motorizer/README.md

 Witbox 2 comes without heat bed, which makes it 'cheaper,' you need to use masking tape otherwise wont stick.

-Use the *TEST.gcode* to validate everything fits, and clean the gears from printing overhead
+Use the *TEST.gcode* to validate everything fits

 #### No printer